Nmzik/GTA-V-map-Viewer/README.md

 ## NOTE:
   While there is no “check” inside app to have all RPF files copied, I **DO** recommend to have every single RPF file on your device otherwise in some cases “player” will fall through the world infinitely…

+## WHAT TO EXPECT
+A lot of bugs!
+A lot of memory leaks!

 ## THANKS TO
 * Dexyfex https://github.com/dexyfex/CodeWalker